 The foreign tax credit is the lesser of two amounts:

-The Canadian tax is payable on the foreign source of income.
-So if you’re working in a country that has a very low tax rate, you will most likely get all the foreign taxes credited back to you on your Canadian personal income tax return.
+So if you are working in a country that has a very low tax rate, you will most likely get all the foreign taxes credited back to you on your Canadian personal tax return.
+Calgary Tax Consulting can help you calculate and claim this credit accurately as part of a complete international tax filing.

 Overseas Employment Tax Credit for Canadians Working Outside Canada